felixlu/awesome-stars/README.md

 ## TypeScript

+- [toeverything/AFFiNE](https://github.com/toeverything/AFFiNE) - There can be more than Notion and Miro.
+AFFiNE(pronounced [ə‘fain]) is a next-gen knowledge base that brings planning, sorting and creating all together.
+Privacy first, open-source, customizable and r
 - [stepci/stepci](https://github.com/stepci/stepci) - Automated API Testing and Quality Assurance
 - [EsperoTech/yaade](https://github.com/EsperoTech/yaade) - Yaade is an open-source, self-hosted, collaborative API development environment.
 - [teableio/teable](https://github.com/teableio/teable) - ✨ A Super fast, Real-time, Professional, Developer friendly, No code database